 Section 20.01 Amendments.

 (a.)
 Proposal of Amendments and Required Vote.
 The chairperson, or a designated member of the Resolutions and Legislative Committee, shall present resolutions proposing amendments to these Bylaws at the Annual Membership Meeting.
 No other resolutions relating to amendments to the Constitution or Bylaws will be permitted to be introduced at the Annual Membership Meeting without the express permission of the Board of Directors.
-Except as otherwise provided herein or by law, these Bylaws shall not be amended or repealed without approval of the voting members at an Annual Membership Meeting.
+Except as otherwise provided herein or by law, proposed amendments must be approved by a majority of the members present at the meeting.

 (b.)
 Publication.
 By at least 5:00 pm two (2) days prior to the Annual Membership meeting in which any Amendment or Amendments to these Bylaws will be voted on, the chairperson or Recording Secretary of the IAI’s Resolutions and Legislative Committee shall post each proposed Amendment to these Bylaws in the form of a written resolution at the site of the Annual Membership Meeting.

 Section 20.02 Effective Date of Amendment.
-An Amendment to these Bylaws shall become effective immediately only upon being approved at an Annual Membership Meeting, and compliance with the legal requirements imposed by the laws of the State of Delaware.
+An Amendment to these Bylaws shall become effective immediately upon being approved at an Annual Membership Meeting, and compliance with the legal requirements imposed by the laws of the State of Delaware.

 4874-0547-7970, v.
 1